next/image with Custom Loader Configurations

 };

-Step 2: Register in next.config.js
+Step 2 — Register the Loader in next.config.js

 /** @type {import('next').NextConfig} */